torvalds/linux/Documentation/virt/kvm/api.rst

 to use radix tree translation, and if clear, to use HPT translation.
 KVM_PPC_MMUV3_GTSE, if set and if KVM permits it, configures the guest to be able to use the global TLB and SLB invalidation instructions;
-if clear, the guest may not use these instructions.
+if clear, the guest may analt use these instructions.

 The process_table field specifies the address and size of the guest process table, which is in the guest's space.
 This field is formatted